11 Super-Smart Hacks to Never Forget a Bill Payment

-Simply pay each bill when you first receive a statement.
-Don’t put it off until the actual due date.
+Try to pay each bill when you first receive a statement instead of putting it off until the actual due date.
 This decreases the chances of forgetting to pay the bill later.

-Never forget to pay a bill by paying them on payday.
+Never forget to pay bills by paying them on payday.
 When you receive your paycheck, pay off your bills and debts first.
-This is a smart practice to start, in general.
 Refer to your bill payment calendar, checklist, or app to know which bills are coming due.

-This method has a few major benefits over recurring automatic payments.
-You are less likely to pay a bill without the necessary funds in your bank account — avoiding any overdraft or returned check fees.
+This method has a major benefit over recurring automatic payments; you are less likely to pay a bill without the necessary funds in your bank account, which helps to avoid overdraft or returned check fees.

 “I've had paychecks come in a day late or other mishaps that would have wreaked havoc if I had autopay, because the money would not have been there,” Olson says.
 “Plus, having the bills out of the way first allows you to spend in other areas, with less stress.”

-Having a different due date for each bill can get complicated.
-Simplify your payments by consolidating due dates to a single date.
+Having different due dates for each bill can get complicated.
+Simplify your payments by consolidating them to a single date.

 It’s a straightforward process to request a change to your due date.
-Call a representative or customer service number at each company.
-Have your account information on hand.
-Ask to change your payment due date.
-Change the due date to the first of the month, or whenever a majority of your other bills are due.
+Call a representative or customer service number at each company, and make sure to have your account information on hand.
+Ask them politely to change your payment due date.
+Change the due date to the first of the month or whenever a majority of your other bills are due.
 It’s a smart idea to select a due date on or around when you receive a paycheck.
 This will ensure you have enough funds to cover all of your bills at once.

 Now, you’ll only have a single due date to remember.
 Easy, right?